Synthetic Fabrics: An Environmental Fashion Faux-Pas?

 These disadvantages though are minor when you consider what they’re doing to our planet.

-Then the fossil fuels undergo an initial refinement process to become petroleum before being refined again to produce ethylene.
-Only then do we get to the actual polyester fabric.
+First, fossil fuels need to be obtained before undergoing an initial refinement process to become petroleum before being refined again to produce ethylene.

-These processes are extremely wasteful and produce toxins and greenhouse gases which are released into the environment.
-Then there’s the human rights abuses along that same supply chain.
-Another rabbit warren.
+These processes are extremely wasteful and produce toxins and greenhouse gasses which are released into the environment.

 Acrylic’s biggest, most devastating difference from other synthetic fabrics is that it’s nearly impossible to recycle.
 Unlike polyester, there’s no good way to dispose of it—it will just accumulate in the environment for hundreds of years.